fivetran/dbt_app_reporting/README.md

 > The individual Google Play and Apple App Store tables have additional platform-specific metrics better suited for deep-dive analyses.

+### Materialized Models
+Each Quickstart transformation job run materializes 18 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?
 ### Step 1: Pre-Requisites
-- **Connector**: Have all relevant Fivetran app platform connectors syncing data into your warehouse.
+- **Connector**: Have all relevant Fivetran app platform connections syncing data into your destination.
 This package currently supports:
     - [Apple App Store](https://fivetran.com/docs/applications/apple-app-store)
     - [Google Play](https://fivetran.com/docs/applications/google-play)
 - **Database support**: This package has been tested on **BigQuery**, **Snowflake**, **Redshift**, **Postgres** and **Databricks**.
 Ensure you are using one of these supported databases.